-Explanation: HOME could not locate the home block of the volume.
+Explanation: The INITIALIZE/UPDATE command could not locate the home block of the volume.

 User Action: Reenter the command, including /SHOW to determine whether it is a foreign volume or not.
 See your system manager for further help.

 INI -- Failed to place alternate home block